Updated 31 Mar 2022

 Any aeroplane relying on a human pilot must, if it is to handle safely, be stable and controllable about all three axes.
 Two of these, pitch (longitudinal) and yaw (directional), generally require additional stabilising tail surfaces, with control surfaces attached.
 But these add drag and complexity.
 It seems far more elegant to do away with that clumsy tail and set the wing free.
 If you watch seagulls, you will see that when soaring freely they tuck their tails away, bringing them out only for sharp manoeuvres; there seems no reason why planes should be less efficient.
 A plane with no horizontal stabiliser (tailplane or foreplane) is described as tailless.
 A tailless aeroplane without a big fuselage to pack stuff into is a flying wing.
 Both these types usually keep one or more vertical fins.
 A flying wing without fins or anything more than a few small bulges to mar its lines has been called an all-wing design (the original German term, nurflügel, means "wing-only").
 Even without the benefit of a tail, all such tailless types still have to maintain stability and control in both pitch and yaw.
 Banking a tailless plane into a turn brings its own special problems.

 Only a very few designers have been able to do away with all such aids.
 Pioneer Lt.
 JW Dunne built his D.1 biplane glider at Farnborough and it was flown by his commanding officer Col. "Jack" Capper at Blair Atholl in 1907.
-Dunne's subsequent monoplanes had only partially-downturned wingtips.
+Dunne's subsequent monoplanes had only partially-downturned wingtips, his subsequent biplanes had endplates for quite another reason.
 A generation later the Horten brothers produced a series of very clean monoplane flying-wing gliders, designed principally by Reimar and culminating in the Gotha/Horten 660 jet fighter.
 Most recently the Prandtl-D experimental drone has been flown by NASA engineers.
 None of these had any vertical surfaces.
 Even the wingtips of the Dunne monoplanes yielded minimal side area which, were it the only trick up his sleeve, was quite insufficient in itself to provide stability – as Northrop found out the hard way with his XP-56 "Black Bullet".

 For an aircraft to fly level, its centre of pressure (CP) must coincide with its centre of gravity.
 To climb, the CP is moved forward briefly to raise the nose, to dive it is moved back to lower the nose.
 Unfortunately, conventional aerofoils have a feature called camber, an upward bowing in the middle, which makes them asymmetrical and causes the CP to move the wrong way.
 This makes them inherently unstable.
 Conveniently, by adding a tail to provide the counteracting force, the plane as a whole can easily be stabilised.
 The tail plane must typically be set at a reduced angle of attack (AoA) to the airflow.